Espelette

 Espelette ([ɛspəlɛt]; Ezpeleta; Espeleta) is a commune in the Pyrénées-Atlantiques department in south-western France.
 It lies in the traditional Basque province of Labourd.

 Sights

 The town is attractive, with traditional Labourd houses and a castle.
 The protected sixteenth-century church, Saint-Etienne, has a Baroque altarpiece, and its graveyard has many traditional Basque discoidal tombstones.

+Espelette is a charming town located in Pyrénées-Atlantiques, in the Nouvelle-Aquitaine region of southwestern France.
+It nestles near the Spanish border in the Navarre region of Spain.
+It sits approximately 122.4 kilometers from the capital of Pau, and is around 22 kilometers from Bayonne, a significant subprefecture in the region.
+Notably, Espelette is part of a vibrant community living area of Cambo-les-Bains, placing it in the heart of a dynamic and culturally rich region.